GuideNepalKharchapatraProductWalkthroughPersonal Finance

 • The mobile Android app surfaces BS more prominently in its day-to-day UI.

-What's not yet shipped on the web:
+Not yet shipped on the web:

 • Transaction rows currently show AD dates (day-month-year, "16 May 2026") via the standard formatter.